foohooboo/tic-tac-toe/README.md

 p.className { ... } will indicate that only paragraph elements with the className class will be styled
 * wildcard is a thing, * {} will hit every darn element out there h1, p2, p {} is a nice way to consolidate styles that are common to multiple element types

+## Positioning: Relative -vs- Absolute
+use case: the dropdown menu was working on hover, but the menu items were dropping down INSIDE the navbar element, so they were disappearing. switched position of the dropdown element from relative to absolute and BOOM!
+Perfection.
+### Position: Relative
+moves the element relative to where it would have normally shown up in the normal html layout.
+No other elements are affected.
+### Position: Absolute
+A bit more tricky than the rest, i think.
+Absolute positions an element relative to its nearest POSITIONED ANCESTOR.
+Positioned: havning any position property set other than static
+Ancestor: any related element higher in the html document tree If no positioned ancestor exists, uses the document body and moves w/ scrolling
+### Position: Fixed
+places an element relative to the viewport.
+When you scroll, it doesn't move! will overlap anything and everything
+### Position: Sticky
+seems potentially useful for navbars n such. element is relative on page until you scroll to a defined position, at which point the element acts fixed